 We can help with your project

 raSmith designed and provided construction services for a new HAWK signal installation along WIS 11 and the Pike River Pathway in the Village of Mount Pleasant, Wisconsin.
 The Pike River Pathway is a popular, multi-use path that extends 5.3 miles in the Village and outlying areas of Racine County.
 An RRFB was previously installed at this location, but driver compliance was low along WIS 11 — a four-lane, undivided roadway with a rural cross section and 40 mph posted speed limit.
 Construction of the HAWK signal was completed in fall 2020.
 Learn more about our services for this project.

-raSmith’s experienced traffic engineers are ready to assist your community in addressing pedestrian and bicycle safety challenges.
+raSmith has an experienced traffic engineering team that is ready to assist your community in addressing pedestrian and bicycle safety challenges.
 As a full-service engineering firm, we can deliver a project from the early planning stages through final construction.
-If you have any questions on HAWK signals or any pedestrian and bicycle safety solutions, please contact John Bruggeman, P.E., PTOE, traffic project manager, at (262) 317-3353 or firstname.lastname@example.org.
+If you have any questions on HAWK signals or any pedestrian and bicycle safety solutions, please contact John Bruggeman, P.E., PTOE, traffic project manager, at (262) 317-3353 or email@example.com.